alexpeter-pen/MusicL/Note.md

 All other attributes are defined similarly, they are attached to a specific note, or a group of notes, where it is declared in the notation what meaning the used letter has.
 For example, somewhere we define an attribute description.

 ::legato:fluid:1234

-\This specifies that :l means legato and that overlapped appearances will be marked by l1 l2 l3 and l4, when necessary
+$ This specifies that :l means legato and that overlapped appearances will be marked by l1 l2 l3 and l4, when necessary

 ::slur:rhythm

-\This specifies that :s means slur and is used to define a rhythmic local group.
+$ This specifies that :s means slur and is used to define a rhythmic local group.

 s:a8b8d8 p8